 Checkout the demo environment to see and feel the Kerberos Cloud solution yourself.

 A simplified architecture is found below.
 In this architecture the Kerberos agents are installed on-premise, next to the surveillance cameras.
-Once one of the agents recorded something it will send the recording to our AWS S3 bucket, using the credentials you've defined inside the agent.
+Once one of the agents recorded something it will send the recording to our Kerberos Storage, using the credentials you've defined inside the agent.

 As soon as the recording is succesfully received several engines will be executed, that will further process the recording and extract metadata from it (classification, origin of the surveillance camera, etc).
 A lot of processing is happening behind the scenes (by what we call microservices).

 By using a browser you can navigate to Kerberos Cloud, and review all the recordings made by the Kerberos agents.
 On top of that you will receive more context about the recordings, get notifications, view a livestream and much more.